Virginia, Minnesota: Geography

 According to the United States Census Bureau, the city has an area of 19.18 sqmi; 18.85 sqmi is land and 0.33 sqmi is water.
 Lakes in Virginia include Silver Lake and Bailey Lake.
-The area was originally named Qeechaquepagem by an Ojibwe tribe, which roughly means "lake of the north birds."
+An Ojibwe tribe originally named the area Qeechaquepagem, which roughly means "lake of the north birds".

-Virginia is part of the Quad Cities, which include nearby Eveleth, Gilbert, and Mountain Iron.
+Virginia is part of the Quad Cities, along with Eveleth, Gilbert, and Mountain Iron.